Breakout (The Avengers: Earth's Mightiest Heroes): Part 1

 After Iron Man stops an arms trade between A.I.M. and Lucia von Bardas, he transports them to the Vault and returns to New York.
-In the Cube, Leonard Samson passes by the jails of Wrecker, Zzzax, and Absorbing Man before visiting the cell of Bruce Banner, who warns him that S.H.I.E.L.D. will use the villains as weapons.
+In the Cube, Leonard Samson visits the cell of Bruce Banner, who warns him that S.H.I.E.L.D. will use the villains as weapons.
 Thor watches over a city when he is approached by Balder the Brave from Asgard.
 Balder tells Thor that his father Odin asked him to come back and protect Asgard before entering Odinsleep.
 Thor rejects the offer, Balder does not understand and asks why he is so occupied to the city.
 Thor tells him that he is needed here so that he can make a difference unlike in Asgard who only solely relies on fighting.
-Below them, Jane Foster is taking care of some people who were involved in a traffic accident, during which Thor saves her from a speeding car.
+Below them, Jane Foster is taking care of people who were involved in a traffic accident.
+Foster is nearly hit by a speeding car, but is saved by Thor.
 Thor tells that he is intrigued by her since she does not seem to be scared of danger despite being a mortal.
 Meanwhile, Hank Pym talks with Mad Thinker to see what he meant when he referred to the villains in the super prisons as "soon being free".
 Also on board, Wasp declines Maria Hill's invitation to join S.H.I.E.L.D.

 Banner warns Samson about S.H.I.E.L.D.'s ulterior motives for keeping him imprisoned.
 Meanwhile, Hawkeye sits silently in his cell at the Vault after being framed by Black Widow.
 All four prisons' security systems shut down simultaneously, allowing the inmates to escape.
 The tech-based foes in the Vault raid the armory in an attempt to retrieve their weapons until they are stopped by Hawkeye.
 Iron Man is alerted and immediately returns to the Vault, which he destroys to keep the villains from escaping.
 The radiation-based villains of the Cube break loose, during which Samson is exposed to gamma radiation and injured by Zzzax.
 Banner transforms into the Hulk and escapes with Samson, heading for the nearest civilized area.
 The villains try to follow him, but the Leader orders them to remain.
-The prisoners of the shrunken Big House are freed and the prison returns to normal size, causing the Helicarrier it was kept in to crash into the Hudson River.
-Nick Fury learns of the other prisons' situations and realizes the same must be happening at the secret fourth prison, the Raft.
+The prisoners of the shrunken Big House are freed and the prison returns to its normal size, causing the Helicarrier it was kept in to crash into the Hudson River.
+Nick Fury learns of the other prisons' situations and realizes the same must be happening at the Raft.
 It is at this moment, Graviton awakens.
 He lifts the prison into the sky and confronts Fury.